kj3moraes/Battleship-Game-Engine/Battleship Playing Guide.md

 # Battleship Playing Guide
-This is a PvE style Battleship game that allows the user to choose which Engine they want to go up against
+This is a PvE style Battleship game that allows the user to choose which Engine they want to go up against.
+The interface is text-based, so you will need an IDE or code editor to run this in.

 ---
 ## How-to-Play